Language Literacy Education (EDLL)

 5351.
 Children’s Literature in the School Curriculum (3).
 Literature for children in elementary and middle school; selection, use and organization.
 Includes nonprint media.
 Appropriate for English or language arts majors.

 5353.
 Reading and the Middle-Level Student (3).
 Selection of materials and methods for understanding and developing reading requirements/strategies/skills of middle school/level students in grades 4-8.

 5366.
 Teaching Developmental Readers Adolescent to Adult (3).
 Examines current research and theories concerned with effective literacy instruction for developmental readers.

 5393.
 Internship in Language Literacy Education (3).
 Prerequisite: Advanced graduate classification in education.
 Experiences in the various roles of language literacy education.Back to Top

 6000.
 Master’s Thesis (V1-6).

 6349.
 Adolescent Literature (3).
 Study of current literature for middle and secondary level students (grades 7-12); selection of material and strategies appropriate for adolescents.

 6353.
-Investigations in Literacy (3).
+Investigating Theoretical Models of Literacy (3).
 Theoretical bases and research perspectives on literacy learning and instruction.
 An in-depth analysis of historically important research.Back to Top

 7000.
 Research (V1-12).